 Dual credit courses are courses which can be taken to earn both high school credit as well as college or university credit.
-Carmel High School students have the opportunity to enroll in dual credit courses available at CHS during the school day or may take a dual credit course at a college or university.
-In either case, the student is responsible for any tuition for college courses.
+Carmel High School students have the opportunity to enroll in dual credit courses available at CHS during the school day.
+These are offered at a reduced fee for high school students.
+If the student chooses to enroll in our class for college credit the student is responsible for any tuition for the college course credit.